zeroc-ice/ice/objective-c/README.md

 The [Ice framework] provides everything you need to build networked applications, including RPC, pub/sub, server deployment, and more.

-Ice for Objective-C is the Objective-C implementation of Ice.
+Ice for Objective-C is the Objective-C implementation of the Ice framework.

 ## Sample Code